Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 > NOTE: Changes, including your initial registration from a device, propagate from the server every 5 minutes.
 Ensure you wait an appropriate amount of time before expecting to receive push notifications or for changes to take affect.<br/>

 ## Success!
-You should now be able to send a push notification from the Salesforce Marketing Cloud to your application!<br/><br/>
+You should now be able to send a push notification from the Marketing Cloud to your application!<br/><br/>

 ---